rage/programming-23/data/part-1/5-conditional-statements.md

 ## Boolean values and Boolean expressions

-Any condition used in a conditional statement will result in a one of two values, that is, either true or false.
+Any condition used in a conditional statement will result in one of two values, that is, either true or false.
 For example, the condition `a < 5` is true if `a` is less than 5, and false if `a` is equal to or greater than 5.

 These types of values are often called _Boolean_ values, named after the English mathematician George Boole.
 In Python they are handled by the `bool` data type.
 Variables of type `bool` can only have two values: `True` or `False`.